jeppes/oops/README.md

 ]
 ```

-Now we can access these functions with a [destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment):
+Now we can access these functions:

 ```javascript
 const [tenPlusFive, justTen, tenMinus] = someFunctions(10)